Fostering an Equitable and Healthy Richmond Region

 We are accessible and honest in our communication.

-We address the social, economic and structural conditions that contribute to poor health outcomes.
+We address the social, economic and structural conditions that contribute to health and racial inequity.
 We operate with a sense of urgency and a deep commitment to long-term change, emboldened by the resilience, creativity, and capacity of our communities.

-We nurture relationships and invest in solutions to eliminate health disparities in our region.
+We nurture relationships, trust our partners, and invest in solutions to eliminate health and racial disparities in our region.

-We celebrate the diversity of our region and affirm the critical need for inclusion in decision making and shared action that leads to improved health outcomes.
+We celebrate the diversity of our region and affirm the critical need for inclusion in decision making and shared action that advances health and racial equity.

 Focus on Stewardship

-We invest primarily in Chesterfield County, Goochland County, Hanover County, Henrico County, Powhatan County, and Richmond City, and are open to considering regional and statewide investments that align with and advance our mission.
+We invest primarily in Chesterfield County, Goochland County, Hanover County, Henrico County, Powhatan County, and Richmond City, and are open to considering regional, statewide or national investments that align with and advance our mission.

 Our Strategic Framework